CLOSED CHURCHES WITHIN THE

 the United Brethren Church projecting establishing a congregation in the

 growing Pleasant Valley section of Altoona.
-Devotional services were held in the
+Devotional services were held in

-Street and Adams Avenue were purchased.
+Fourteen Street and Adams Avenue were purchased.
+A portable chapel was erected and dedicated

-1926 a parsonage was purchased, and in 1927 the original three lots were
+December 13, 1925.
+In 1926 a parsonage was purchased, and in 1927 the original

-pictured was dedicated May 6, 1928.
-Originally known as Altoona Fourth
+worship.
+The building pictured was dedicated May 6, 1928.
+Originally

-UB, the name of the appointment was changed to Grace in 1927 and to Pleasant
+known as Altoona Fourth UB, the name of the appointment was changed to Grace in

-Valley in 1938.
+1927 and to Pleasant Valley in 1938.

 For most of its existence, Pleasant Valley was a station